-The best Father's Day gifts for new dads | Engadget
+The best gifts for new dads | Engadget

 It's hard to be a new parent even during the most idyllic times.
-And in 2021, while we're still dealing with a global pandemic and a slew of other issues, it feels tougher than ever.
 So what can you do to help?
 How about gifting a new dad something to make their lives a bit easier.
 Maybe they just need a breather from the hellstorm of diapers and sleep training.
 Or perhaps they want a better way to distract their screaming spawn.
 Here are a few options to consider.

 10.2-inch iPad